Samadhan-Shewale/Sigma-demo/README.md

 # Sigma-demo
-This is sigma demo for git &amp; github
+This is sigma demo for git &amp; github.